awsdocs/amazon-efs-user-guide/doc_source/access-control-overview.md

 For a table showing all of the Amazon EFS API actions, see [Amazon EFS API Permissions: Actions, Resources, and Conditions Reference](access-control-managing-permissions.md#efs-api-permissions-ref)\.

-For a table showing all of the Amazon EFS NFS client actions, see [Using IAM to Control NFS Access to Amazon EFS](iam-access-control-nfs-efs.md)\.
+For a table showing all of the Amazon EFS NFS client actions, see [Using IAM to control file system data access](iam-access-control-nfs-efs.md)\.

 ## Specifying Conditions in a Policy<a name="specifying-conditions"></a>

 When you grant permissions, you can use the IAM policy language to specify the conditions when a policy should take effect\.
 For more information about specifying conditions in a policy, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 There are both EFS\-specific and AWS\-wide condition keys that you can use as appropriate\.
 For a complete list of AWS\-wide keys, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.
-For a complete list of EFS\-specific condition keys, see [EFS Condition Keys for NFS Clients](iam-access-control-nfs-efs.md#efs-condition-keys-for-nfs)\.
+For a complete list of EFS\-specific condition keys, see [EFS Condition Keys for Clients](iam-access-control-nfs-efs.md#efs-condition-keys-for-nfs)\.

 **Note**
 The `aws:SourceIp` AWS\-wide condition can be used to control what hosts are able to use EFS actions like `CreateFileSystem`, `CreateMountTarget`, `DeleteMountTarget`, `DescribeMountTargetSecurityGroups`, or `ModifyMountTargetSecurityGroup` actions\.
 The `aws:SourceIp` condition cannot be used to control NFS access to EFS mount targets\.
 To control access to EFS mount targets, see [Controlling Network Access to Amazon EFS File Systems for NFS Clients](NFS-access-control-efs.md)\.